Cozy Peach Kitchen

 4. Frozen strawberries can be used but should be thawed first.
 Pat dry with a paper towel to remove any excess moisture.

-5. To freeze, use parchment paper (I like this unbleached kind) or wax paper to make layers between energy balls (this will prevent them from sticking together).
+5. To freeze, use parchment paper or wax paper to make layers between energy balls (this will prevent them from sticking together).
 Keep frozen in an air-tight container for up to 3 months.
-These are my favorite freezer-safe glass containers.

 6. Add-ins: You can add a handful of extras like mini chocolate chips or chopped pistachios.
 Add them in after pulsing in the food processor and before refrigerating.